lfr/lfr.github.io/fun/_posts/2020-04-06-jack-in-the-box-code.md

 ## Jack-in-the-box, the code

 I like to think of loosely typed variables — such as an email field typed as `string` — as little jacks-in-the-box in your code.
-Most of the time the box plays a beautiful song, but turn that crank for long enough and you hit an edge case, and a nasty exception springs out of the box that email string turned out to be an empty string.
+Most of the time the box plays a beautiful song, but turn that crank for long enough and you hit an edge case, and a nasty exception springs out of the box because that email string turned out to be an empty string.
 After all that's why you take your laptop when going on vacation.

 ## Your vacation deserves better